 Photographer Planned To Take Photos Of Wildflowers, But Ended Up Capturing Beautiful Pictures Of A Pair of Sleepy, Snuggling Bees

-There are times when flowers aren't the only ones to be snapped for a beautiful photo.
+There are times when flowers aren't the only subjects to be captured in a beautiful photo.
 This time, we're going to look at bees.

-But the couple ended up spotting something more beautiful than the flowers they plan to capture.
-They stopped by an orchard of globe mallow flowers and then found out that they weren't the only ones in there.
+However, the couple ended up spotting something more beautiful than the flowers they planned to capture.
+They stopped by an orchard of globe mallow flowers and discovered that they weren't the only ones there.

-In every bloom, you would usually spot bees doing their business of collecting nectar.
+In every bloom, you would usually spot bees diligently collecting nectar.
 But that's not what the couple witnessed this time.
-After a hard day's work, it seems that the bees are already tired.
+After a hard day's work, it seemed that the bees were already tired.

 Neely said: